-A major component of the undergraduate program is the senior thesis project, which involves two components:
+The senior thesis project involves two components:

-- 1. A substantial involvement (approximately 200 hours) in one of three activities: - A scientific research project supervised by a faculty member either in or affiliated with the Bioengineering Department.
-Students should register for BIOEN 4200 while they are engaged in this research project; the advisor for the project will set the grade. - A design project that extends above and beyond the scope of the Bioengineering Design Course, mentored by a Bioengineering faculty member.
-Students should register for BIOEN 4200 while they are engaged in this design project; the advisor for the project will set the grade. - A substantial design or research project undertaken as part of an industrial or academic internship.
-Students participating in an industrial internship or performing research at a remote location should register for BIOEN 4200; in both cases, the Major Advisor will set the grade. - 2.
-Completing the Thesis Writing and Communications series (BE 4201/02).
+- 1. A substantial involvement (approximately 200 hours) in one of three research activities, each of which requires participation in the BIOEN 4990 class: - A scientific research project supervised by a faculty member either in or affiliated with the Bioengineering Department. - A design project that extends above and beyond the scope of the Bioengineering Design Course, mentored by a Bioengineering faculty member. - A substantial design or research project undertaken as part of an industrial or academic internship. - 2.
+Completing the Thesis Writing and Communications course series (BIOEN 4991/2).